 Each main character makes his own personal journey throughout the show.
 Johnny escapes the suburban hell he’s trapped in and finds love in the form of Whatsername (Niki-Charisse Franco), only to lose everything to drugs.
 Tunny deserts Johnny to join the military.
-He is quickly injured and spends his rehabilitation falling in love with his nurse, The Extraordinary Girl (Madeline Asher).
+He is quickly injured and spends his rehabilitation and had a great experience then falling in love with his nurse, The Extraordinary Girl (Madeline Asher).
 Will never escapes.
 He decides to stay back and care for his pregnant girlfriend, Heather (Maya Bassuk), who eventually leaves him for a cooler, newer man.
 At the end, the three men are reunited.
 Tunny with a new girlfriend, and Will and Johnny with new perspectives on life.

 As a huge Green Day fan, I enjoyed the musical/rock opera.
 Do I wish there had been a more concrete plot?
 Yes.
 Do I wish there had been more real dialogue?
 Hell yes.
 Are either of those things at the fault of the department?
 Absolutely not.
 Every person involved in this production – whether they were part of the artistic team, cast, band, performance crew, scenery and props, electrics, costumes, or production staff – did a great job bringing this show to life.